 An all-black manta ray watches me out of the corner of its eye at the Manta Sandy site near Arborek Island.
 (Raja Ampat, West Papua, Indonesia, March 2012)

 Manta Sandy is the most famous dive site in Raja Ampat.
-Normal, it is a real "spa" with manta rays!
-The proof in pictures and video.
+It's a real manta ray "spa"!
+Proof in photos and video.

 Manta addict